allevo/seqflow-js/packages/website/src/pages/GettingStarted_0prerequisites.md

-Welcome to SeqFlow getting started!
+Welcome to SeqFlow Get Started section!

 Here you can find the basic concept of the framework and how it can help your development.
 If you looking for a deep analysis about the reason, there's a dedicated page [here](/why "the reason of SeqFlow").